03 December, 2020

 • 64% expect orders placed by 5pm to qualify for next-day delivery

-With the exception of big-box retailers, many ecommerce brands struggle to keep up with these consumer expectations because they simply don’t have the infrastructure to provide nationwide one and two-day delivery.
+With the exception of big-box retailers, many Ecommerce brands struggle to keep up with these consumer expectations because they simply don’t have the infrastructure to provide nationwide one and two-day delivery.

-The good news is that 3PL makes it easier for small and medium-sized ecommerce brands to expand their distribution networks and cut delivery times without having to build more infrastructure.
+The good news is that 3PL makes it easier for small and medium-sized Ecommerce brands to expand their distribution networks and cut delivery times without having to build more infrastructure.

-For example, say a medium-sized ecommerce brand based in California handles its own fulfillment process on the West Coast, but it struggles to provide speedy delivery to other areas of the country.
+For example, say a medium-sized Ecommerce brand based in California handles its own fulfillment process on the West Coast, but it struggles to provide speedy delivery to other areas of the country.
 Partnering with a 3PL provider on the East Coast would allow them to outsource their fulfillment in these regions so they can provide consistent, fast delivery to more customers.

 Ecommerce brands can use 3PL to expand their distribution network by outsourcing to different regions, or they can outsource their entire fulfillment service.
 It lets small and medium-sized companies compete with Amazon and other big-box retailers without having to spend time and money expanding their logistical infrastructure.
-For this reason, many ecommerce brands view 3PL as part of an effective customer satisfaction strategy.
+For this reason, many Ecommerce brands view 3PL as part of an effective customer satisfaction strategy.

 SCALE WITH DEMAND

-3PL gives ecommerce businesses a scalable solution that makes it easier for them to rapidly expand operations to keep up with growing demand.
-Valuable for businesses of all sizes, this feature is especially helpful for small and medium-sized ecommerce companies that may have difficulty upgrading logistical operations to match consumer demand.
+3PL gives Ecommerce businesses a scalable solution that makes it easier for them to rapidly expand operations to keep up with growing demand.
+Valuable for businesses of all sizes, this feature is especially helpful for small and medium-sized Ecommerce companies that may have difficulty upgrading logistical operations to match consumer demand.

-Consider this scenario: A small ecommerce company located in the rural Midwest becomes an overnight sensation.
+Consider this scenario: A small Ecommerce company located in the rural Midwest becomes an overnight sensation.
 Unable to keep up with demand, they expand their manufacturing operations and partner with 3PL providers in the Midwest and on the East and West Coasts.
 Now the company can focus more on generating supply, while their 3PL providers take care of supplying customers in a timely manner.

 Working with a 3PL provider allows a company to be more responsive to demand surges.
 You can outsource logistics during the holiday season when you’re expecting a spike in sales, or you can choose a long-term solution that supports your company as it continues to grow.
 You can also choose to scale 3PL services back during slower periods, so you aren’t spending money on services that aren’t being used.